xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-collector.md

 After logging in to Crosswork Planning, we select the Collector option.

 The Collector may be configured by either of the following methods
-* Wizard based guided setup using Getting started selection
+* Wizard-based guided setup using Getting Started selection
 * Manual setup by setting up Credentials, Network Profiles, Agents and Collections
 * Importing configuration file from WAN Automation Engine (using WAE configuration migration tool)

-By default, Crosswork will provide a wizard based setup if no existing configuration exists.
+By default, Crosswork will provide a wizard-based setup if no existing configuration exists.

 ![Getting started with collection]({{site.baseurl}}/images/cp-getting-started-collection-wizard.png)

 ## Setting up Credentials

-Credential profiles must be setup for Crosswork Planning to connect to network devices for the purpose of collection.
+Credential profiles must be set up for Crosswork Planning to connect to network devices for collection.
 There are two profiles,

-* Authentication Profile - This contains the user credentials (username and password) which the Collector will use when connecting to the network devices.
+* Authentication Profile - Contains the user credentials (username and password) which the Collector will use when connecting to the network devices.
 Authentication Profiles are used for collection methods which require device login, e.g. IGP based topology discovery where Crosswork Planning will login to the device to collect the IGP database

 ![Authentication Profile]({{site.baseurl}}/images/cp-getting-started-collection-auth.png)

-* SNMP Profile - This contains the SNMP type (v2c, v3) and credentials for connecting to the network devices.
+* SNMP Profile - Contains the SNMP type (v2c, v3) and credentials for connecting to the network devices.
 SNMP is used to enrich the topology information collected via IGP or SR-PCE (e.g. interface name and interface description).
 In addition, SNMP is used used by some collection methods such as SNMP based LSP collection and interface traffic collection.

 ![Setting up SNMP Profile]({{site.baseurl}}/images/cp-getting-started-collection-snmp.png)